January 27, 2025

 The Function of the Converter Lockup Clutch

-Its primary function is to connect the engine directly to the transmission when reaching a predetermined speed, thus eliminating the hydraulic coupling effect that typically exists in conventional torque converters.
-This direct connection ensures that the engine’s power is transferred more efficiently.
+Its primary function is to connect the engine directly to the transmission once a predetermined speed is reached, eliminating the hydraulic coupling effect that typically occurs in conventional torque converters.
+This direct connection ensures that the engine's power is transferred more efficiently.
 Understanding this mechanism is essential for appreciating how lock-up clutch systems enhance vehicle performance.

 Lock-Up Torque Converters vs. Standard Transmissions